matthiaszarzecki/Touch-Bar-Lemmings-Swift5.0/README.md

 # Spawn lemmings

-Just hit the touch bar while the application is in the foreground.
+Hit the touch bar while the application is in the foreground.
 Tapping a lemming will transform it into a blocker.